-As a service to our families, we will submit your insurance claim to your primary insurance company.
 Our office will provide your insurance company with all the information necessary to help you receive your maximum benefit.
 We ask parents to know your insurance coverage and the benefit limits of your particular policy.
 Please keep your insurance information up to date with our office.

 There is not any direct relationship between our office and your insurance company.
 Your insurance benefits are determined by the type of plan chosen by you and/or your employer.
 As a result, we have no control over the terms of your insurance, the methods of reimbursement, or the determination of your insurance benefits, including how often a procedure is covered.
 We will file your insurance, accept the assignment of benefits, and help estimate what your insurance will pay.
 You will be responsible for any portion of services NOT covered by your dental insurance at the time services are rendered.
 These fees include deductibles, co‐pay, or certain procedures not covered by your insurance company.
 We accept cash, personal check, MasterCard, VISA, American Express and Discover.
 Please bring a copy of your current card, so we can provide you with accurate pricing for each visit.
 If you have any questions, we’re here to help!
 Just give us a call at 919.267.4211.